2022 Vancouver municipal election

 The 2022 Vancouver municipal election was held on October 15, 2022, the same day as the municipal elections held throughout British Columbia.
-Voters elected the mayor of Vancouver (through First past the post.
+Voters elected the mayor of Vancouver by first-past-the-post.
 Ten city councillors, 7 park board commissioners, and 9 school board trustees were elected through plurality at-large voting.
 In addition, voters were presented with 3 capital plan questions.

-A total of 171,494 ballots were cast.

-ABC Vancouver won seven of the 11 seats on council, electing its entire aldermanic slate.
+Across the city, 171,494 voters cast ballots.
+ABC Vancouver won seven of the 11 seats on council, electing its entire slate.

 Background

 Kennedy Stewart was elected to replace outgoing mayor Gregor Robertson in the 2018 mayoral election.
 Stewart won by just under 1,000 votes against runner-up Ken Sim and was sworn in on November 5, 2018.
 The city council election, held on the same day, had no party win an outright majority.

-The election is scheduled on October 15, 2022, at the same time as all other municipal elections in British Columbia.
-Canadian citizens over the age of 18 are eligible to vote.
-Voters vote for the mayor, city council, park board commissioners, school board trustees, and 3 capital plan questions.
+The election was scheduled on October 15, 2022, at the same time as all other municipal elections in British Columbia.
+Canadian citizens over the age of 18 were eligible to vote.
+Voters voted for the mayor, city council, park board commissioners, school board trustees, and 3 capital plan questions.

-In the 2018-2022 term, the Non-Partisan Association (NPA) experienced an internal conflict with 4 of its 5 city councillors leaving the caucus, first sitting as independents before joining new parties.
+In the 2018–2022 term, the Non-Partisan Association (NPA) experienced an internal conflict with 4 of its 5 city councillors leaving the caucus, first sitting as independents before joining new parties.
 The councillors cited the lack of open nomination process and lack of transparency in the selection of the party's initial mayoral candidate, John Coupar.
 In addition to the councillors, 3 of the NPA's school board trustees left the party over the same conflict.